tblanford/airsas/README.md

 ## Data Organization
 ---
-The data is available at XXXX.
+The data is available at [XXXX](https://doi.org/10.6084/m9.figshare.26961892).
 The data is organized into two folders\: “scenes” and “characterization data”.
 Within the “scenes” folder, the acoustic and non-acoustic data from the collection of each scene, along with the reconstructed imagery of the scene, are saved in .h5 files.
-Each .h5 file contains data from a unique collection of aparticular target and background configuration.
+Each .h5 file contains data from a unique collection of a particular target and background configuration.

 ### scenes
 ---